SarojKumarDash07/Projects/README.md

 # Projects
-This Repository contains different projects performed using Cadence Tools as well as Open-Source tools like Ngspice and Xschem.
-All the projects used SkyWater 130nm (SKY130) as the PDK.
+This repository showcases various projects carried out using both Cadence tools and open-source platforms such as Ngspice and Xschem, all implemented with the SkyWater 130nm (SKY130) PDK.
 ## In-Memory Computing for Machine Learning Using 8T SRAM
 ## Differential Amplifier
 ## Operational Amplifier